IrisRuz/finalSyntaxErrorz/README.md

 # Overview

-Our web app aims to provide a user-friendly task management system to help individuals and teams organize and track their tasks efficiently.
-The app will streamline the process of creating, assigning, and monitoring tasks, making collaboration and productivity seamless.
+Our web application is designed to offer an intuitive task management system, empowering individuals and teams to effortlessly organize and track their tasks with precision.
+Our goal is to streamline the entire task lifecycle, from creation to assignment and monitoring, fostering seamless collaboration and enhancing overall productivity.
+Experience the ease of task management as our app transforms the way you work, making organization and teamwork a breeze

 # Design